Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Hydrodynamic equations in the trace-fixed particle frame

-The system of constitutive equations is established by starting from the well known relations in Eckart's frame and using the tools described in Appendix \ref{App:FirstOrderDissipativeFluids} to transform them to the TFP frame.
+The system of constitutive equations is established by starting from the well-known relations in Eckart's frame and using the tools described in Appendix \ref{App:FirstOrderDissipativeFluids} to transform them to the TFP frame.
 In the Eckart frame \cite{EckartIII}, one considers $\nu_i=\varepsilon_i=\gamma_i=0$ in Eqs. (\ref{Eq:ConstitutiveN}-\ref{Eq:ConstitutiveT}), such that

 where